jonas-fuchs/ViralPrimerSchemes/README.md

 [![DOI](https://zenodo.org/badge/709673803.svg)](https://zenodo.org/doi/10.5281/zenodo.10562882)

+# Important notice!
+Primer schemes have now been migrated to [labs.primalscheme](https://labs.primalscheme.com/).
+Rather then contributing to this repo, we now encourage that you contribute primer schemes designed with varVAMP to [primerschemes](https://github.com/quick-lab/primerschemes).
+Use [primal-page](https://github.com/ChrisgKent/primal-page) to create correctly formatted input data.

 # ViralPrimerSchemes
 This repo contains wet-lab evaluated and non-evaluated primer schemes for full-viral genome sequencing of highly diverse viral pathogens designed with [varVAMP](https://github.com/jonas-fuchs/varVAMP).